 One feature of OptimizedIR, used in selected, remote-zoom cameras, is that the angle of illumination can adapt to the zoom level.
 Using high-precision, custom-made lenses, the IR LEDs provide an illumination angle that follows the camera's zoom movements to always provide the right amount of light.
-The entire field of view is evenly illuminated, resulting in well-exposed, high-quality, low-noise video, even when the environment is completely dark.
+The entire field of view is evenly illuminated, resulting in well-exposed, high-quality, low-noise video, also when the environment is completely dark.

-Figure 8: In some cameras, OptimizedIR can be used to control the IR illumination angle, so that it follows any adjustments made in the camera zoom level and field of view.
+Figure 7.
+In some cameras, OptimizedIR controls the IR illumination angle to follow any adjustments made in the camera field of view.